Natália Alves is an associate professor at Instituto de Educação, Universidade de Lisboa. She holds a PhD on Sociology of Education.

-Over the past decades, the number of non-traditional students attending higher education has grown significantly around the world.
-Governments and higher education institutions encourage under-represented students to enrol.
-Widening their participation is often directed at two main goals: enhancing national economic competitiveness and promoting social inclusion in higher education for traditionally excluded groups such as the working classes, ethnic minorities and older and disabled students.
+Over the past decades, there has been a significant growth in the number of non-traditional students attending higher education around the world.
+Governments and higher education institutions encourage under represented students to enrol.
+Widening their participation is often directed at two main goals; enhancing the national economic competitiveness and the social inclusion within higher education for traditionally excluded groups such as the working classes, ethnic minorities, older students and disabled.

-In this comparative group, we will focus on al particular group of non-traditional students: mature women.
+In this comparative group, we will focus on a particular group of non-traditional students: the mature women.

-The definition of mature undergraduates varies between countries according to age criteria.
+The definition of mature undergraduates varies among the countries according to age criteria.
 In some countries, they are defined as those aged 21 and over; in others as 23 or 25 and over.
-In spite of these age differences, the academic community largely agrees that mature students are those who are older than “traditional“ students (18 year-olds).
+In spit of these age differences there is a common agreement among the academic community: mature students are those who are older than ‘traditional’ students (18-years-old).

-The research conducted to explore mature women’s motivation for participating in higher education shows that their university enrolment was influenced in some cases by the state of their relationship with their families.
-In other cases, the desire to attend higher education had been present for a long time, but the realisation of this desire was delayed because of structural and individual barriers.
+The research conducted to explore mature women’s motivation for participation in higher education show that entry into tertiary education was influenced in some cases by the state of relationship with their families.
+In another cases, the desire to attend higher education has been present for a long time but the implementation of this desire was delayed because of situational, institutional and dispositional barriers.

-Based on the analysis of interviews conducted by the participants of this comparative group work with mature women attending higher education institutions, we expect students:
+Based on the analysis of interviews conducted by the participants of this CGW with mature women attending higher education institutions, we expect students: